I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/video/nf-video-videoportunlockpages.md

 <p><b>VideoPortUnlockPages</b> always returns <b>TRUE</b>.</p>

 ## -remarks
 <p>See <a href="https://msdn.microsoft.com/fe6c2e16-d222-4948-b1df-34ed8d57d9d8">Bus-Master DMA in Video Miniport Drivers</a> for information about packet-based and common-buffer DMA transfers.</p>

 <p>This function can be called only within the context of a DMA IOCTL.
 It cannot be called from an ISR or DPC.</p>

-<p>See <a href="https://msdn.microsoft.com/fe6c2e16-d222-4948-b1df-34ed8d57d9d8">Bus-Master DMA in Video Miniport Drivers</a> for information about packet-based and common-buffer DMA transfers.</p>

-<p>This function can be called only within the context of a DMA IOCTL.
-It cannot be called from an ISR or DPC.</p>